- Heating Systems

 If you have a frost-proof faucet hookup, the long body should drain after the water is turned off.
 This is why it’s normal to see these faucets drip for a minute.
-If you leave your garden hose hooked up, the body is unable to drain, and the water in the long body will freeze, causing it to rupture inside a wall or ceiling.
+If you leave your garden hose hooked up, the body of the faucet is unable to drain, and the water in the long body will freeze, causing it to rupture inside a wall or crawl space.
 Unfortunately, you might not even know it has burst until you turn the faucet back on, usually in the spring.

 What You Can Do to Prevent Frozen Pipes

 There are steps you can take to help prevent your pipes from freezing and avoid the cost of emergency plumbing repairs.

 Unhook hoses when not in use if there’s a potential for freezing temperatures (any time between mid-October and mid-April).